RiceComp427-Spring2019/comp427-hw1-paranoia-edwardbutler/README.md

     - Normalize scores per grader — so that students are not penalized by having a tough grader
     - Empty the mailbox soon after the deadline and store in secure, unknown location to insure against late submissions
     - Require that late submissions are confirmed by an authority figure, by signature
         - Granted, signatures can be forged.
-An alternative is to call the number directly.
+An alternative is to call the authority's number directly.
 This is less easily manipulated, yet the most secure way to confirm is to meet with the authority directly.
     - Develop a grading rubric for assignments to set a standard against which assignments are compared
     - Ensure that students are aware of how to cite documents found from a multitude of sources
     - Put a non-standard lock (i.e. what that is not easily duplicated) on the mailbox